Nonsense (song)

 "Nonsense" is a song by American singer Sabrina Carpenter from her fifth studio album, Emails I Can't Send (2022).
 Carpenter wrote the track with Steph Jones and Julian Bunetta; the latter also handled its production.
-Originally released alongside the album as its ninth track, "Nonsense" became the album's fifth single after gaining traction on the video-sharing app TikTok.
-It became known as one of Carpenter's signature songs along with 2024's "Espresso".
+"Nonsense" became the album's fifth single shortly after the album's release, when it began gaining traction on the video-sharing app TikTok.
+It later became Carpenter's second song to reach the Billboard Hot 100, reaching the top 10 on the Pop Airplay chart, and becoming one of Carpenter's signature songs to date.

-The song drew associations with Ariana Grande's style.
 An accompanying music video for "Nonsense" was released on November 10, 2022.
-Additionally, a sped-up version and a holiday remix, entitled "A Nonsense Christmas", were released.
-The song peaked at number 35 on the Billboard Global 200 chart and reached the top 10 in various countries.
-A remix of the song with Coi Leray was released on March 23, 2023.
+The song peaked at number 35 on the Billboard Global 200 chart and reached the top 10 in the Netherlands, the Philippines, and Singapore.
+Additionally, a sped-up version and a holiday remix, entitled "A Nonsense Christmas", were released, a remix of the song with Coi Leray was later released on March 23, 2023.

 Background and release

 On June 30, 2022, Carpenter announced the release of her fifth studio album Emails I Can't Send and unveiled its tracklist on July 5 via her social media accounts, where "Nonsense" was to be the ninth track on the album.
 The song was released on July 15, 2022, alongside the rest of the album.

-"Nonsense" has been described as a bubblegum, pop, and R&B song with a sound reminiscent of Ariana Grande.
+"Nonsense" has been described as a pop, R&B, bubblegum, and pop rock song with a sound reminiscent of Ariana Grande.
 Carpenter released a Christmas version of the song, where she put a "more festive, flirty spin" on various lyrics from the original.

 During her Emails I Can't Send Tour and various other live appearances, such as Saturday Night Live, Jimmy Kimmel Live!, Dick Clark's New Year's Rockin' Eve and the 2023 MTV Video Music Awards, Carpenter began altering the song's outro after the original last lyrics "How quickly can you take your clothes off pop quiz?" to reference the city or the event where she was performing.

 The various ad-libbed moments went viral on the video-sharing social media app TikTok.
 The song's virality, along with having become an immediate fan-favorite on Emails I Can't Send, led Carpenter to choose "Nonsense" as the album's next single.

-The custom outros were retired during the Short n' Sweet Tour in 2024, with Carpenter's mic "malfunctioning" as she was lowered from the stage and a satirical "Technical Difficulties" screen showing on the overhead screen.
-For Carpenter's festival shows during the summer of 2025, Carpenter simply cut the song short after singing the original outro.
+The custom outros were retired when Carpenter performed the song during the Short n' Sweet Tour in 2024, with her mic "malfunctioning" as she was lowered from the stage and a satirical "Technical Difficulties" screen showing on the overhead screen.